 The sun has a heartbeat.
 Every 10 or 12 years it beats, and it beats hard.
 This is known as the solar cycle and is measured by the number of sunspots visible on the sun.
 The more sunspots, the more solar flare energy is being released into space which means more aurora activity!

 Q: Where are we now on the solar cycle?

-A: We are in the second half of the peak phase but it is predicted that sunspot activity will start diminishing in the next 1-to-3 years.
-Years 2015 & 2016 still hold great potential for some big solar flares.
-I remember from the last solar cycle peak in 2000-2001 that some of the wildest displays occurred after solar max.
+A: We are on the backside of the Solar Cycle 24 peak phase.
+The sunspot count is declining but 2016 still holds great potential for some big solar flares.
+I remember from Solar Cycle 23 (which peaked in 2001) that some of the wildest displays occurred after solar max in 2003.